-A differing view shared by some is that the consideration paid for the new contract should be calculated and include all liabilities associated with the original contract.
+A differing view shared by some actuaries is that the consideration paid for the new contract should be calculated and include all liabilities associated with the original contract.
+That is, the value in the old contract is part of the initial consideration used to purchase the new contract.
 The calculated value of the old contract would be treated as premium revenue at the inception of the new contract and would be included in calculating the net premium in determining the initial liability for the new contract.

-Q40: Should projected EGPs on UL contracts contemplate future activity under the SOP?
+Q40: Should projected EGPs on UL contracts contemplate future internal replacement activity under the SOP?

-A40: The impact of expected future activity on lapse assumptions should be reflected in estimated gross profits (EGPs).
-For example, if it is expected that there will be future modifications to the policy that will be treated as substantially changed internal replacements, the lapse assumption used to project EGPs should reflect that expected activity.
+A40: Some actuaries believe the impact of expected future internal replacement activity not already included in their lapse assumptions should be reflected in estimated gross profits (EGPs) under FAS 97.
+Those holding this opinion also believe if it is expected that there will be future modifications to the policy that will be treated as substantially changed internal replacements, the lapse assumption used to project EGPs should reflect that expected activity.
+Alternatively, other actuaries believe that if future modifications are generally evaluated on their own merits and if such modifications are not a reflection of the company's current best estimate, then such modifications should be not be included in the lapse assumption.